AdaCore/spark2014/docs/ug/usage.rst

 By default, |GNATprove| avoids reanalyzing unchanged files, on a per-unit basis.
 This mechanism can be disabled with the option ``-f``.

+By default, |GNATprove| stops at the first unit where it detect errors (compilation errors, SPARK 2014 violations, or flow analysis errors).
+The option ``-k`` can be used to get |GNATprove| to issue errors of the same kind for multiple units.
+If there are any `compilation` errors (really violations of Ada legality rules here),|GNATprove| does not attempt analysis.
+If there are violations of |SPARK| legality rules, or flow analysis errors, |GNATprove| does not attempt proof.

 .. _implementation_defined:

 Implementation-Defined Behavior